mmihaltz/huwn/README.md

 You can use [wnxmlconsole.py](https://github.com/ppke-nlpg/pywnxml) to execute all kinds of queries using simple text commmands on the XML database.

-##How To Use HuWN With The VisDic Browser/Editor

-TODO

 ##License

 GNU General Public License v3.0 (see LICENSE.txt)